-‘Two sessions’: China sets 5 percent growth target for 2024 amid headwinds
+‘Two sessions’: China sets 5 percent growth target, boosts military budget

 Analysts have tempered expectations of sweeping measures to boost the economy due to Beijing’s aversion to broad-based social spending.

+Alicia Garcia Herrero, chief economist for Asia Pacific at Natixis, said that the announcement of a lower fiscal deficit target showed that Beijing has “no plan” to reach its growth target, which is likely to be more difficult to hit than last year.

+“It means no stimulus whatsoever – a little bit more on the special government bonds but it’s very, very small,” Garcia Herrero told Al Jazeera.
+“This means we should wonder how they are going to reach this target.”

-Li’s speech on Tuesday comes after officials announced that the premier would not hold a news conference at the end of the legislature’s annual session for the first time since 1993.
+Li’s speech on Tuesday came after officials announced that the premier would not hold a news conference at the end of the legislature’s annual session for the first time since 1993.

 The move has been seen as a further example of Chinese President Xi Jinping’s efforts to concentrate control in the hands of the ruling Communist Party.